 Aidan has recently edited numerous reports for the EJN, including on press freedom in Turkey (Censorship in the Park, 2014), self-regulation in journalism (The Trust Factor, 2015), corruption in journalism (Untold Stories, 2015), media coverage of migration (Moving Stories, 2015), media literacy (Journalism Ethics: An inspiration for free expression and media literacy, 2016), challenges for journalism in post-truth era (Ethics in the News, 2017), and trust in ethical journalism (The Key to Media Futures, 2018).

-He stepped down as Director of the EJN in April 2018 and has been replaced by Chris Elliott, former Readers’ Editor of The Guardian.
-Aidan is continuing with the EJN as President, an honorary leadership role created by the EJN Board at its meeting in London on April 5th.
+He stepped down as Director of the EJN in April 2018 and was been replaced by Chris Elliott, former Readers’ Editor of The Guardian.
+Elliott served in the role on an interim basis until Hannah Storm was appointed CEO and Director in April 2019.